“AI wrote it” is not a pass on testing

 Make verification explicit in the workflow

-Crew Orbit workflows can encode QA-oriented roles, validation commands, and retry loops that return work to implementation when checks fail.
-The run timeline shows those attempts instead of hiding them in a developer’s local terminal history.
+Crew Orbit workflows can encode QA-oriented roles, validation commands, and retry loops.
+Those loops return work to implementation when checks fail.
+The run timeline shows those attempts.
+They are not hidden in a developer’s local terminal history.

-Stress or load testing may not belong on every story, but the workflow system is how you document when they do—rather than hoping someone remembers the ritual once a quarter.
+Stress or load testing may not belong on every story.
+The workflow system is how you document when they do.
+That beats hoping someone remembers the ritual once a quarter.

 Definition of done includes traceability

-For AI-assisted delivery, stakeholders should see which steps passed, what failed and recovered, and what artifacts landed in Git.
-That transparency is part of quality: it is how teams learn which prompts, skills, and workflow tweaks actually improved outcomes.
+For AI-assisted delivery, stakeholders should see which steps passed.
+They should see what failed and recovered.
+They should see what artifacts landed in Git.
+That transparency is part of quality.
+It is how teams learn which prompts, skills, and workflow tweaks actually improved outcomes.

 Crew Orbit’s model is merge-ready branches produced through visible cycles, not anonymous blobs of text.